Vol.2 (Goo Goo Dolls album)

 Vol.2 is a compilation album by American rock band Goo Goo Dolls, serving as the second volume to Greatest Hits Volume One: The Singles.
 It consists of two discs: one, a CD with previously unreleased tracks, b-sides, rarities, new covers, fan favorites and live performances; the other, a DVD with 23 music videos and videos from live performances.
-A limited edition of the album with the entire Red Rocks concert on the DVD is available on the Goo Goo Dolls website.